 During the fall, if you listen to ESPN 700 University of Utah football games, you will hear Bill Riley vocalizing a “Spat Stat”.
 Dave has been the official statistician for the radio broadcasts of Utah football since 2004.
 A “Spat Stat” can be anything from numbers in a historical perspective to a unique look at what is occurring in the current game.

 Prior to joining Capstone in 2016, Ashley worked as an urban designer, where she researched and developed proposals to improve cities and public spaces.
 As an architectural designer, she successfully designed and managed residential and retail projects throughout New York City and internationally.
 She also worked as a project manager for general contractors and a developer, managing and coordinating construction projects throughout Manhattan.

-With her varied expertise of the built environment, including planning, development and construction, Ashley’s background has proven beneficial to Capstone’s municipal government and construction trade clients.
+With her varied expertise of the built environment, including planning, development and construction, Ashley’s background has proven especially beneficial to Capstone’s municipal government and construction trade clients.
 Her experience has also added to Capstone’s research capabilities, creative problem solving and legislative strategy development.
 Ashley has greatly expanded Capstone’s communication and coordination capacity, ensuring our clients are always aware of and well positioned on issues.
 Over the last five years, Ashley’s attention to detail, follow through, and ability to integrate multiple points of view into complex legislation has led to the successful passage of bills ranging from expanding affordable housing, refining redevelopment agencies and enhancing public safety.

-Ashley is an avid traveler, whether backpacking through South America or photographing the cities and towns of Utah, she’ll never turn down the opportunity to explore somewhere new.
+Ashley is an avid traveler.
+Whether backpacking through South East Asia or photographing the cities and towns of Utah, she’ll never turn down the opportunity to explore somewhere new.